akononovicius/physRisk-content-repository/pages/students.md

 "Microscopic Reasoning for the Stochastic Models".
 Term papers leading to the thesis were prepared during previous semesters.
 The student was supervised by Vygintas Gontis.
+* During **the spring of 2011** Rytis Kazakevičius, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "Modeling of Currents Low Frequency Fluctuations by Stochastic Differential Equations".
+A related term paper was prepared during the autumn of 2010.
+The student was supervised by Bronius Kaulakys.
 * During **the spring of 2010** Alexander Ivanov, fourth year student at Vilnius University Faculty of Physics, wrote a bachelor thesis "The Spin Model of Stock Market".
 The student was supervised by Vygintas Gontis.